What to Expect from Our Montana Dude Ranch Vacation Packages

 2-6:30 this is you time.
 Some people go to Big Sky to do an off-ranch activity, some are still on a ride, some sit on their front porch and drink, some read, some fish, some float the river, some hike and some sleep!

-Sunday morning- Day of departure we have a buffet style breakfast, shed tears, check-out, make reservations for the following year and say our goodbyes.
+Sunday Morning is the day of departure.
+We have breakfast to order, shed tears, check-out, make reservations for the following year and say our goodbyes.
 Check out time is 10AM and then we do it all over again!

 What about the kids?
 Kids are welcome at the Covered Wagon!
-Kurt and I have two boys of our own that will be 3 and 6 summer of 2020.
+Kurt and I have two boys of our own that are 4 and 7.
 We consider ourselves a family ranch and many of our return guests have children that have been ‘raised’ on the ranch coming year after year.
 We have two play yards with endless toys, swing sets, teeter totter, yard games, a large trampoline and a Rec.
 Hall with a pool table and foosball, board games and a play/reading room in the main lodge.
 The kids can have as much or little to do with the horses as they want.
-We offer daily lessons if they want them.
 They GET to eat with you, ride with you or ditch you if they want.
 They get to be kids in the mountains, on a ranch.
 They form friendships with people and their four-legged friends.
 They will love it; the only question is who will love it more you or them?

 So, there you have it a step by step schedule of the week for you…for all my adults who like me, need a plan!
 We are real people with a love and passion for the outdoors, Montana, horses and people!
 It is simple, we love what we do!